cej25/c4Root/README.md

 Please note this software is currently in its infancy.
 The general architecture will be restructurd into slightly less nonsense, please forgive the mess for now.
 At present a couple of macros can be used for demonstration purposes; these are located in the ucesb directory.

-Please note it is currently in its infancy, but a couple of basic macros may be utilised for unpacking purposes.

 Requirements:
 * ucesb, specifically: https://github.com/cej25/ucesb.git
 * FairSoft: https://github.com/FairRootGroup/FairSoft